mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 One is *tangibility*.
 Tangibility means communication with the world; *touch*.
 That [means] tangibility is kind of one important pole of a house.
 When you are born in this world, you can communicate with the world, so your life is just like an important pole of the house, supporting the whole structure of the house.
 So your presence is very important for us.
 That is called *tangibility*; touching.

 Next, *feeling*.
 Feeling means receiving your world.
 So [there are] several kinds of feeling: a physical pleasant feeling or unpleasant feeling, and a mental pleasant feeling or unpleasant feeling, and also mental or physical neutral feelings.
 This is *receiving*.
 When you receive the world, immediately your feeling starts [to] work.
 That is several kinds of work, that is physical unpleasant feeling or pleasant feeling, and neutral feeling, mental pleasant or unpleasant feeling and neutral.
-So those [start to] work.
+Those [start to] work.

 And next, *perception*, so you can create an image of your object in your mind.
 That is perception.